Dotnet-Boxed/Templates/README.md

 You can find release notes for each version [here](https://github.com/Dotnet-Boxed/Templates/releases) and a To-Do list of new features and enhancements coming soon in the [projects](https://github.com/Dotnet-Boxed/Templates/projects) tab.

-## Contributing

-Please read the [guide](https://github.com/Dotnet-Boxed/Templates/blob/master/CONTRIBUTING.md) to learn how you can make a contribution.

 ## Continuous Integration

 | Name            | Operating System | Status | History |